 Liens Analysis in Arizona

-And in even harsher situations, a provider might take your health insurance and then demand additional payment.
+And in even harsher situations, a provider might accept your health insurance and then demand additional payment simply because they found out you are going to get a settlement.

 Have a question?
 Contact Us!